Your journey at a glance

 Immerse yourself in the vibrant history of beautiful Cape Town, from the Cape’s first original settlers to the politically turbulent years of apartheid, and marvel at its magnificent scenery.
 Explore the scenic Cape Winelands and sample of the country’s finest vintages among its lush and rolling wine estates.

-Wander the craggy cliffs of quaint Hermanus, site of some of the best land-based whale watching in the world, and drive yourself along the soaring mountains, dense forests and crystal-clear lakes of the Garden Route.
+Wander the craggy cliffs of quaint Hermanus, site of some of the best land-based whale watching in the world, and drive yourself along the soaring mountains, dense forests and dramatic coastline of the Garden Route.
 Drink in the spectacular scenery of Plettenberg Bay before ending your adventure in search of the Big Five at one of the Eastern Cape’s most prestigious game reserves.

 On arrival at Cape Town International Airport you will be warmly welcomed by a member of the &Beyond team, who will escort you to Budget Car Rental, where you will collect your rental car and drive yourself into the city of Cape Town.